AguaClara/ram_pump/Spring 2019/Spring2019RamPump.md

 ### Finding Forces Empirically

 The Fall 2018 team ran experiments to find the force that the moving water in the drive pipe exerted on the plate when it was open ([Storch and Snyder, 2018](https://github.com/AguaClara/ram_pump/blob/master/Fall%202018/Manual.md)).
 The team implemented a pulley system to find the force empirically.
-Since the valve has a unique geometry, the team found that it was easier to find the force through experimentation, and so the team threaded a string through the drive pipe and a pulley system as shown in figure 6.
+Since the valve had a unique geometry, the team found that it was easier to find the force through experimentation, and so the team threaded a string through the drive pipe and a pulley system as shown in figure 6.
 One end of the string was attached to the metal plate in the valve, while the other end was attached to a water bottle suspended in air on the other end of the pulley as a counterweight.
 The bottle was filled with water initially to keep the plate opened with the pump running, and after that, the water in the bottle was emptied gradually until the plate was not longer held opened.
 Since the point that the team would like to obtain was right before the plate was closed, the team then used a pipette to gradually add water back until the plate was held opened again.
 The weight of the bottle at this point was taken, and a simple force balance was applied to find the force:
 $$F_{water}+W_{rod}=W_{bottle}$$
 $$F_{water}=W_{bottle}-W_{rod}$$

 where:

-- $W_{rod}$ is the weight of the plate and rod in water
+- $W_{rod}$ was the weight of the plate and rod in water
-- $W_{bottle}$ is the weight of the bottle, which is used to experimentally determine the force required to lift and open the check valve.
+- $W_{bottle}$ was the weight of the bottle, which is used to experimentally determine the force required to lift and open the check valve.
-- T is the tension force of the pulley string
+- T was the tension force of the pulley string
-- $F_{water}$ is the force of falling water in the drive pipe
+- $F_{water}$ was the force of falling water in the drive pipe

 <p align="center">